netplexflix/Upcoming-TV-Shows-for-Kometa/README.md

     - file: P:/scripts/UTSK/Kometa/UTSK_TV_UPCOMING_SHOWS_OVERLAYS.yml
 ```

-If you use an overlay for "recently added TV Shows", for instance with [TSSK](https://github.com/netplexflix/TV-show-status-for-Kometa), then shows handled by UTSK may not get this overlay applied because Plex will identify these shows as being 'added' whenever UTSK downloaded the Trailer.
-To fix this, you can add `UTSK_TV_NEW_SHOWS_OVERLAYS.yml` to your Kometa config as well.
-This overlay will be applied to all shows for which S01E01 aired within `recent_days_new_show`, regardless of how long ago the show itself was added.
+If you use an overlay for "recently added TV Shows", for instance with [TSSK](https://github.com/netplexflix/TV-show-status-for-Kometa), then shows handled by UTSK may not get this overlay applied because Plex will identify these shows as being 'added' whenever UTSK downloaded the Trailer, not when S01E01 was added.
+To fix this, you can add UTSK_TV_NEW_SHOWS_OVERLAYS.yml to your Kometa config as well.
+This overlay will be applied to all shows for which S01E01 aired within recent_days_new_show and was downloaded, regardless of how long ago the show itself was added.
 If you already use another overlay for new/recently added shows, make sure to use the same group and apply different weights so they don't both get applied by Kometa.

 ---